British Pancakes for Shrove Tuesday

 Instructions

-- Using a 1/2 cup measuring cup, add batter to the pan when the butter is melted.
+Using a ½ cup (8 tablespoons) measuring cup, add batter to the pan when the butter is melted.
 Tilt the pan until the pancake has coated the pan evenly.
 Cook for 2 minutes until the pancakes is loosened when you shake the pan.
 Lift the edge to see if the bottom is golden brown.
 Flip the pancake using a spatula and cook for a few seconds.
-Slide onto a plate and fold into a triangle shape or roll.
+Slide onto a plate and fold into a triangle shape or roll. - Serve warm and squeeze lemon wedges and drizzle with golden syrup. * see note

 Notes